anjalicodesstuff/I310DRevisedCodingAssignmentDataBias/README.md

 What theories do you have about why your results are what they are?
 I think this model made me consider whether imbalances in the representation of gender-specific language within training data could be skewing the model's findings.
 Also, we're the model's design, specifically its labeling & limited features, may contribute to the observed discrepancies, highlighting the complexity of biases in ML systems.

+Overall Insights:
+The unexpected results encourage me to critically examine the societal factors/prejudices that may influence the training data and, consequently, the model's behavior.
+Are there underlying cultural biases within in the language used in the data?
+Ultimately, this exploration into the Perspective API reveals the intricate nature of biases in language models.